Where to Go Next Day: Multi-scale Spatial-Temporal Decoupled Model for Mid-term Human Mobility Prediction: Methodology

 \subsection{Geospatial Embedder}

-Locations inherently possess spatial semantic information, inspiring the utilization of graph neural networks to learn location representation from the adjacency graph and flow graph~\cite{wang2022learning,wang2022graph,qin2023disenpoi}.
+Locations inherently possess spatial semantic information, inspiring the utilization of graph neural networks to learn location representation from the adjacency graph and flow graph~\cite{wang2022learning,wang2022graph,qin2023disenpoi,zhou2025disentangled}.
 However, these methods tend to learn embeddings independently from each graph and then merge the embeddings as the location representation, disregarding the interdependencies between the two graphs.
 Towards this, we introduce a heterogeneous graph, as illustrated in Figure~\ref{fig:geospatial}, that combines both flow and adjacency relationships between locations.
 Furthermore, we expect to integrate multi-scale urban structural information into the graph.
 Considering the administrative divisions among regions, we build an admin-level graph with the administrative areas as nodes to enrich the spatial connections between locations.
-In this way, the heterogeneous graph considers both the cell-level and admin-level flow and adjacency relationships, along with the inclusion relationship between cells and administrative areas.
-The scale of administrative areas can be chosen as block, tract, town, etc.
+In this way, the heterogeneous graph considers both the grid-level and admin-level flow and adjacency relationships, along with the inclusion relationship between grids and administrative areas.
+The scale of administrative areas can be chosen as block, tract, town, etc. In cases where administrative divisions are unavailable, coarser-grained grids can be used as a substitute for administrative regions.